canard0328/malss/README.rst

 MAchine Learning Support System
 ###############################

-``malss`` is a python module to facilitate system development using machine learning algorithms.
+``malss`` is a python module to facilitate machine learning tasks.
+This module is written to be compatible with the [scikit-learn algorithms](http://scikit-learn.org/stable/supervised_learning.html) and the other scikit-learn-compatible algorithms.

 .. image:: https://travis-ci.org/canard0328/malss.svg?branch=master
     :target: https://travis-ci.org/canard0328/malss